 Hometown: Sheffield, England

-In three years he has developed eight All-Conference players and placed fifteen players at four year schools, including nine at the NCAA Division I or II level.
-More importantly, twelve of his sophomores have graduated with their Associates Degree, including two Academic All-Americans.
-He has also established a successful summer camp program, with 105 campers spending a week of their vacation in the Plainsmen gym this summer!
+In four years he has developed ten All-Conference players and placed twenty players at four year schools, including eleven at the NCAA Division I or II level.
+More importantly, seventeen of his sophomores have graduated with their Associates Degree, including two Academic All-Americans.
+He has also established a successful summer camp program, with 130 campers spending a week of their vacation in the Plainsmen gym this summer!

 He came to FPC after spending five years as the associate head coach at NCAA program, Florida Tech.
 During his time there, the Panthers produced one of the best turnarounds in school history, including a twenty win season, a school record 11-0 start and being ranked as high as #11 in the nation.
 They also recorded six wins over teams nationally ranked in the top 25.
 He coached three All-Freshman players, the 2009 Freshman of the Year, eight All-Conference players, four All-Region players, the 2011 Region Player of the Year and the school's first All-American in twenty years!
 Individually, in 2007, he was named as one of the top ten assistant coaches in the country by Rivals.com.